mui/material-ui/docs/src/pages/system/display/display-ru.md

 # Display

-<p class="description">Quickly and responsively toggle the display value of components and more with our display utilities.
+<p class="description">Quickly and responsively toggle the display value of components and more with the display utilities.
 Includes support for some of the more common values, as well as some extras for controlling display when printing.</p>

 ## Примеры